-We promise to give £10 to Mind charity for every jacket sold, from our pocket not yours, whatever the price it's sold at.
+We promise to give £10 to mental health charities for every jacket sold, from our pocket not yours, whatever the price it's sold at.

 Why?
 Businesses and brands can in a small way, promote kindness and DO good, not just sell stuff, or make things worse.
 Can't they?
 Shouldn't they?